Rockland County Marijuana Crimes Lawyer

 - Marijuana possession penalties in New York can include:

-It is worth noting that having marijuana in public view is also considered a separate misdemeanor that can result in $250 in fines and 90 days in jail.
+Additionally, if you openly carry marijuana in public, you could face a civil fine of up to $200.
 All of the penalties here are maximum sentences that can come with these convictions—so lesser consequences and even acquittals and dismissals can be possible with the right legal counsel.

 It is possible to face these charges with a capable Rockland County marijuana crimes attorney in your corner.
 Use my online form to request a case evaluation today.